c0c0n3/kitt4sme.live/docs/bootstrap.md

 You can use it if you get in trouble during the bootstrap procedure, but keeping it around is like an accident waiting to happen.
-So you should definitely zap it as soon as you've managed to log into Argo CD with the password you entered in our sealed secret.
+So you should definitely zap it as soon as you've managed to log into Argo CD with the password you entered in your own secret earlier.
 To do that, just

 ```bash
 $ kubectl -n argocd delete secret argocd-initial-admin-secret